Where are organophosphate pesticides used?

 Volume of Estimated Organophosphate Pesticide Use: By State and County

 In the most recent reporting year available, 16 million pounds of the 14 organophosphate pesticides mapped were used in the 48 contiguous states, by EPest-low estimate.
 By EPest-high estimate, more than 28 million pounds were applied.
 There are dozens of organophosphate pesticides that still remain in use in the United States.
-Learn about the organophosphate pesticides in these maps.
+Learn about the crops usage and health impacts organophosphate pesticides in these maps.

 Concentration of Estimated Organophosphate Pesticide Use: By State and County